 Don’t ever put pressure on the customer to respond.
 Instead, focus on expressing your sincere appreciation for their business and your desire to make sure they’re satisfied.

 It can get very time consuming to keep track of which customers have responded already and which haven’t.

-So our web app handles all of that for you systematically.
+So our google review management software handles all of that for you systematically.

 After the initial email or text message gets sent, the system waits a few days for the customer to click the message to rate your business.